realumhelp/Creality-K1-and-K1-Max_wiki/Install-Entware.md

   opkg remove <packagename>
   ```

-- If you want to check available updates from your packages, enter this this commands (one by one):
+- If you want to check available updates from your packages, enter this commands (one by one):

   ```
   opkg update